5 Australia players to watch at the World Cup

 “If there is an opportunity there for us to create some headlines and shock the world, we’ll take it,” Postecoglou said.

 Here are five players to watch:

-Cahill is the all-time leading scorer for the Socceroos with 32 goals, two of his last three coming in a friendly against Ecuador in London in March.
-Cahill also scored Australia's only goal in a friendly against South Africa this week, a 1-1 draw at Sydney.
+Cahill is the all-time leading scorer for the Socceroos with 31 goals, his last two coming in a friendly against Ecuador in London in March.

 Tommy Oar has moved quickly up the football ranks, joining the A-League’s Brisbane Roar at the start of the 2008-09 season and being named the best young player in the country the following year.